cole-group/QUBEKit2-data/README.md

 For the targets, simply generate a standard liquid box with the desired number of molecules, and edit a data.csv file to contain the relevant values.

+These liquid boxes can be generated using QUBEBench.
+QUBEBench doesn't need to be installed, it can be run as a script.
+Simply run `python qubebench/run.py -csv <name>.csv` to create a csv with all molecules in the current working directory.
+QUBEBench can then read this csv to either analyse the liquid properties:

+    python qubebench/run.py -bulk <name>.csv

+Or generate the relevant files for ForceBalance with `-fb`:

+    python qubebench/run.py -fb true

+This command will create liquid boxes of the appropriate size, as well as generating blank data.csv files, gas pdbs and all subfolders needed by ForceBalance.

-An example is laid out here, with some further example files in the targets folder of this repository:
+An example data.csv file is laid out here, with some further example files in the targets folder of this repository:

 ||||||||
 |---|---|---|---|---|---|---|